 For all full-time faculty (both 9-month and 12-month) and non-classified staff, outside employment requires prior approval.
-In addition, situations that have the appearance of, potential for, or involve actual conflicts of interest or commitment must be reported.
-When a real or perceived conflict is allowed to exist, a CMP shall be written that defines procedures for managing the conflict.
-Covered activities must neither interfere in any substantial way with the employee's University duties nor conflict with his/her University assignments.
+In addition, situations that have the appearance of, potential for, or involve actual conflicts of interest or commitment must be disclosed at the time they arise.
+When a real or perceived conflict is allowed to exist, a conflict management plan (CMP) shall be written that defines procedures for managing the conflict.
+Covered activities must neither interfere in any substantial way with the employee’s university duties nor conflict with his or her university assignments.

-This policy is subject to all applicable University policies and governing law.
+This policy is subject to all applicable university, BOT and UA system policies and governing law.

 This conflict of interest and commitment policy applies generally to all University of Arkansas, Fayetteville faculty and staff.
 Provisions in this policy also apply to the employee’s spouse and dependent children.

-- Disclosure of Conflicts of Interest and Commitment
+V. Disclosure of Potential Conflicts of Interest and/or Commitment

 In addition, each individual must, within thirty (30) days of discovering or acquiring (e.g., through marriage, purchase or inheritance) a new SFI or other potential conflict of interest or commitment, submit an updated Disclosure of Potential Conflict of Interest and Commitment form.
 Disclosures must be current any time a grant application or research protocol is submitted and must remain current throughout the duration of the research project.